April-May Special Exhibit

 Mystery Dinner Fundraiser – The Inaugural Ball of James Buchanan

 You are invited to “The Inaugural Ball of James Buchanan” for Allison-Antrim Museum’s first mystery dinner fundraiser.
 Tickets are $45 and will be available shortly.
 The event will be held at Blue Herron the evening of April 22.
 The cast of characters will introduce the mystery at the beginning of the evening and remain in-character the remainder of the evening.
-The task of the guests will be to solve the mystery. tickets
+The task of the guests will be to solve the mystery. more information and tickets

 May 11 Speaker Meeting